Levels: Beginner, Intermediate

 Instructor: Fallon MacWilliams (Darwin)

-Create and Communicate your Artist Profiles
+Create and Communicate your Artist Profile

 DJing has liberated and democratized artistic expression and the ways of production.
 It is especially important to learn how to communicate your individual approach and style and to create a detailed and distinctive artistic profile.
 You will get introduced into the basics of creating your artist profile and the ways of how to share your work to specific audiences.